kiran-garre/Automobile-Playground/writeup.md

 [^1]: In a real engine, the total air intake will increase until a certain RPM because the frequency of the intake strokes increases (and more intake strokes means more air).
 Past that point, the total air intake will decrease because there isn't enough time to fill each cylinder completely.
 To model this, I first tried to create a piecewise function that would increase at low RPMs and decrease after the peak RPM.
 However, this solution felt contrived, so I changed it to the current logic.
 While the RPM is less than `peak_rpm`, the cylinders fill completely, so the multiplier for the air intake is 1.
 After the peak RPM, the air intake multiplier will decrease based on the ratio of the current RPM to `peak_rpm`.
 Although this solution is not perfect, I felt that it was a more accurate representation of what actually happens in an engine.
 [^2]: I had a hard time figuring out the initial stroke values for each piston.
 I knew the angle offset between each piston, but I wasn't sure which stroke this corresponded to.
 My solution is visible in the `configuration_setup()` function in the `Crankshaft` class.
 I start by using the firing order to count back a certain angle for each piston (depending on their offset), and I set all initial strokes to 3.0.
 Then, once a cylinder's angle hits 0, the stroke changes, and the next angle before a new stroke increases by 180 (this is where the `check_angles` list comes from.
 It takes a couple iterations to get all the strokes set, but I found this was the solution that required the least calculation on my part.
-[^3]: Unless you're talking about rotary engines--another simple yet ingenious design with one large Reuleaux-triangle-looking rotor.
+[^3]: Unless you're talking about rotary engines&mdash;another simple yet ingenious design with one large Reuleaux-triangle-looking rotor.
 [^4]: The `Engine` class is just a wrapper class that calls the functions of the crankshaft and cylinders; the `Crankshaft` and `Cylinder` classes are still what make up the engine.
 [^5]: Assuming the car has an automatic transmission.
 [^6]: In a real car, if we let the torque converter spin freely, the impeller would always be slightly faster than the turbine.
 As the rotational velocities get faster and faster, this makes the energy transfer more and more inefficient.
 As a result, modern cars will typically lock the impeller and turbine together at higher speeds to reduce these inefficiencies.